aele1401/Cloud-Security/ELK/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the configuration (preconfigured) file to your ansible playbook.
+- Copy the configuration (preconfigured) files to your ansible playbook.
 - Update the ansible.cfg file to include your ELK server IP address.
 - Run the playbook, and navigate to your kibana site to check that the installation worked as expected.